-Programming Best Practices for Recent Graduate Program Marshals/House Reps
+Programming Best Practices forHARVARD Alumni AssociationRecent Graduate Program Marshals/House RepsCOLLEGE ALUMNI PROGRAMS

 This document outlines programming best practices for recent graduate Class Committee Program Marshals and House Representatives.
 While this might be most helpful for those in these roles, other Class Committee members should be aware of this information as well.
 Note that the HAA defines recent graduates as those up to 10 years out from graduation.